bradencwatkins/startup/notes.md

 ## Deploying Simon
 I learned how t deploy changes to my website using a deploy file.
 It was a headache.
 It would not work.
 I had to do many different things, but it kinda helped because now I have a greater insight and understanding about the system.

+## Deploying the website
+I learned a whole ton about HTML during this assignment.
+Before, we only did basic replacements, but now I had to go in to do full fledged development.
+It was fun, but frustrating at times.
+It was really nice to have a reference page like the simon one to pull form.
+If I didn't have that it would probably
+be a different story.